juanse1904/authenitaction-db-scripts/README.md

 # How to run this scripts?

-It's necessary have already insttalled mongo in your pc; after that you should also have a intialized cluster in the mongo Atlas, on this site you could handle the databases , the collections and documents, on this place you should find a connect option, this is going to open a window where we hae a three prinicpal options:
+First of all, it's necessary already have installed mongo in your pc; after that, you should also have a intialized cluster in the mongo Atlas,this site allow you handle the databases , the collections and documents.
+ Once you login and have initialized a cluster in this place, you should find a connect option, this is going to open a window where we have three prinicpal options:

 1. Connect with mongo shell